offconvex/offconvex.github.io/_posts/2018-06-16-textembeddings.md

 <img src="/assets/textembeddingvectorslide.jpg" width="40%"  alt="What are text embeddings." />
 </p>

-More generally, one could ask for a text embedding that can be used as a proxy for the text in downstream classification tasks.
-The hope is that the method for producing text embeddings could leverage a large *unlabeled* text corpus (similar to word embeddings) and the resulting text embeddings allow good performance on downstream classification tasks with few *labeled* examples.
+A general hope behind computing text embeddings is that they can be learnt using a large *unlabeled* text corpus (similar to word embeddings) and then allow good performance on downstream classification tasks with few *labeled* examples.
 Thus the overall pipeline could look like this:

 <p style="text-align:center;">
 <img src="/assets/textembeddingpipeline.jpg" width="80%"  alt="How are text embeddings used in downstream classification task." />